 The playground is a great place to work on physical therapy activities.
 This includes navigating uneven terrain and climbing.
 Even walking around the edging on playgrounds (if available) is a great option for a natural balance beam already out in the environment.

 Imagine how great it would feel to have all of your gross motor and movement activities created and ready to use!
 Not only would you have it all, but you could feel confident knowing that your kids (and you!) are having fun with physical activity and movement!
 You will have activities to use year round.
-You will have screen free activities to promote movement.
 You will have fun activities for your therapy sessions or when collaborating with the team.
 You will never get bored with all the choices.
 You won’t have to be spending time searching and creating your own resources, it’s all done for you!

 If you really want it all with major savings- membership option ideal for school based physical therapists.
 Lifetime access allows you to get any activity you could ever want for printable yoga, brain breaks, planning calendars and videos!